Lars3n95/AppRater-Dialog/README.md

 ## Recommendation
 Following things are highly recommendet to not annoy the user, which might produce negative ratings:

-+ don't show the dialog immediately after install (set daysToWait and timesToLaunch to a minimum of 1 or use showDefault())
++ don't show the dialog immediately after install (set timeToWait and timesToLaunch to a minimum of 1 (day) or use showDefault())
 + don't hide the never button.
 If the user does not want to rate the app it is his decision, not yours.
 Don't force him ;)
 + set the title or message adapted to your app name.
 This will make it look and sound better
 + set an email address if you use the StarBuilder